rs796052888

 PM5

-Other missense variant is known to change same aminoacid residue: Variant chr15-89321777-G-C is described in ClinVar as [Likely_pathogenic].
-Clinvar id is 2778434.Status of the report is criteria_provided_single_submitter, 1 stars.
+Other missense variant is known to change same aminoacid residue: Variant chr15-89321777-G-A is described in ClinVar as Conflicting_classifications_of_pathogenicity.
+ClinVar VariationId is 13512.

 PP3